KacperSokolowskiDev/project3-scout-47/web-app/README.md

     <li>React Router Dom</li>
 </ul>

+<h3>Warning !</h3>

 ```
 // src/pages/players/Index.js

 await axios
       .get("http://localhost:5000/api/players")

-If localhost isn't working you might need to use the IP address BUT you cannot change the port 5000 because the request won't work !!! (port 5000 is used in our web-server)
+-> If localhost isn't working you might need to use the IP address BUT you cannot change the port 5000 because the request won't work !!! (port 5000 is used in our web-server).
 ```

 <h2 id="mobileApp">Setup Mobile-App</h2>